What you need to know about changes in your town

 SMITHTOWN

-- Smithtown officials on Monday said in an email they had postponed a March 18 Planning Board meeting and a March 24 Board of Zoning Appeals meeting until April.
+- Smithtown officials have postponed Wednesday's planning board meeting and a March 24 board of zoning appeals meeting until April.
 The 2 p.m.
-March 19 town council meeting has been closed to residents, who can still comment by emailing townclerk@smithtownny.gov.
+Thursday town council meeting will be closed to residents, who can still comment by emailing townclerk@smithtownny.gov.

-- Town Supervisor Edward Wehrheim met with CSEA and SAG union representatives Monday morning to discuss plans in the event a town staffer or family member gets exposed to the coronavirus, Garguilo said.
-Town leadership was looking for flexibility on contract provisions that call for time-and-a-half pay to kick in for staffers who continue to come in to work when others work from home, she said.
-“We’re trying to work it out so it’s fair to everybody,” she said.
-Time-and-a-half would also kick in if the town declared a state of emergency, she said.
-Smithtown is the lone Suffolk Town that has not done so.
-Garguilo said last week that the declaration would provide few capabilities not already available under Suffolk County’s declaration.

-- The town senior center shut Monday for what Garguilo said last week would be two weeks, giving workers from the parks department time to clean the building.
-The move was also intended to protect elderly residents who may be most at risk to the coronavirus, she said.
-Town staffers and volunteers on Monday started home delivery of lunches for up to 35 seniors who previously ate at the Senior Center.
+- The town senior center is shut.
+Town staffers and volunteers started home delivery of lunches for up to 35 seniors who previously ate at the senior center.
 The hot meals, which typically include soup, a vegetable and an entree, are free for any resident 65 and older and can be requested by calling 631-360-7616.

 WESTHAMPTON BEACH